Revisiting Korovkin-type Theorems in Banach Function Spaces: Main Results

-We can see an analogue of Korovkin-type theorems for these polynomial operators, which is derived both in the cases of rearrangement-invariant and general non-rearrangement invariant Banach function spaces in \cite{recent}.
-The result applied to Lebesgue spaces, Grand Lebesgue spaces, Morrey-type spaces etc. The authors proved the boundedness of the Hardy-Littlewood maximal operator defined by $ Mf(x):=\sup\limits_{x\in I}\frac{1}{I}\int_{I}|f(t)|dt. $ Consequently, we get the boundedness of the operator norm $\|K_n\|_{B(X)}$ in each of the above examples, and that proves the result.
-However, we do not have to treat these cases separately in the quantitative estimates that we consider.
+We recall the Kantorovich polynomials defined in Section 2.2, Example 1.
+An analogue of Korovkin-type theorems for these polynomial operators is derived, both in the cases of rearrangement-invariant and general non-rearrangement invariant Banach function spaces, as presented in \cite{recent}.
+This result was obtained for Lebesgue spaces, Grand Lebesgue spaces, Morrey-type spaces, and others.
+The authors proved the boundedness of the Hardy littlewood maximal operator defined by

+and hence the boundedness of the operator norm $\|K_n\|_{B(X)}$ in each of the above examples to illustrate the theorem.
+In our case however we do not treat these cases separately.
 Nevertheless, we obtain the quantitative forms in the case of the Kantorovich polynomials on these spaces.
-We present how these estimates differ in each case.
-For the Kantorovich polynomials, estimates take the form
+We see how these estimates differ in each case. \begin{example}{\textbf{Lebesgue Space}}